Daniel Chapter 6

 Daniel’s deliverance

-6:18 Then the king went to his palace, and spented the night fasting: neither were instruments of music brought before him: and his sleep fled from him.
+6:18 Then the king went to his palace, and spented the night fasting: neither were instruments of music brought before him: and his sleep escaped from him.

 6:19 Then the king got up dawn in the daylight, and hurried to the den of lions.